bbopar/connect-with-hashpack/README.md

 VITE_BARRAGE_TOKEN_ID=<your_barrage_token_id>
 ```

-## Scripts directory
-### Create Kudos token on the testnet
+### FOR TESTNET

+Fungible (ERC20) stablecoin's are not available on the Hedera `testnet`.

+If you are on the `testnet` and you want to test the code then you should customize the `createKudos` script and create your custom token on the `testnet`.

+After token is created save `tokenId` to your .env file.
+The `tokenId` will be necessary for further development and testing.

+### SCRIPTS DIRECTORY

+### `createKudos.js`

 This script creates a Kudos token on the Hedera Hashgraph network using the Hedera JavaScript SDK.
 It sets up a client connected to the testnet, defines the token properties, and executes a `TokenCreateTransaction` to create the token.

-### Important Note for Testnet

-ERC20 stablecoin's are not available on the Hedera `testnet`.

-If you are on the `testnet` and you want to test the code then you should customize the `createKudos` script and create you custom token on the `testnet`.

-After token is created save `tokenId` to your .env file.
-The `tokenId` will be necessary for further development and testing.
+### `associateTokenWithAccount.js`

+To associate token with an account it's required to pass the `tokenId` and `accountId` that you want to be associated.

+### `tokenGrantKycToAccount.js`

+To grant KYC for account it's required to pass the `tokenId` and `accountId` that you want to grant KYC for.

 ## Connect APP with HashPack wallet.

-## Prerequisites
+### PREREQUISITES
 - Node.js and npm installed
 - HashPack wallet extension installed (in the browser).
 - Install all the dependencies from `package.json`.
 - Setup `.env` file.

-After custom token is created for `testnet`, next step is to connect your HashPack wallet with the APP.
-You must have the HashPack extension installed.
+After custom token is created for `testnet`, next step is to connect your HashPack wallet with the DAPP.

-## Running the APP
+### RUN the Vue + Vite DAPP

 ```
 npm run dev
 ```

-### Connecting the HashPack wallet with the APP
+### CONNECT HASHPACK WALLET WITH THE DAPP

-- Press the button `Connect Wallet` this should prompt with the screen for wallet Login.
+- Press the button `Connect Wallet` this should prompt another screen for HashPack wallet login.

-- After Login, the next step is to `approve` the connection but only non-ledger accounts can be connected.
-To create non-ledger account you must create account from your main account on the HashPack wallet.
+- After login, the next step is to `approve` the connection.
+Only non-ledger accounts can be connected with the DAPPs.

+- To create non-ledger account you must create an account from your main HashPack wallet.

 - This should complete the connection process.
-When you are on `testnet`, HashPack wallet will indicate it with the message.

-### Account setup for ERC20 token
+### ACCOUNT SETUP

-- If you want to transfer ERC20 token to new account then the following actions are required:
+- If you want to transfer Fungible token to new account then the following actions are required:
-  - Associate account with the Token
+  - Associate account with the Fungible token
-  - Grant KYC for the Token
+  - Grant KYC for the Fungible token

-After you connect your wallet and press the button `Associate account with token` your new token should be associated with your account and KYC should be granted.
+After you connect your wallet, pressing the button `Associate` should associate account with the token.

-The account receiver must complete the same actions otherwise it won't be able to receive ERC20 token.
+The account receiver must complete the same actions otherwise it won't be able to receive Fungible tokens.

-### Transfer ERC20 tokens from account to account after connecting your wallet with the APP
+### TRANSFER FUNGIBLE TOKENS

-- For transferring tokens from your account to another account your APP must be connected with the HashPack wallet.
+- For transferring tokens from your account to another account your DAPP must be connected with the HashPack wallet.

-- The amount of tokens and the account id must be provided for `Token Transfer`.
+- Token must be associated with both accounts sender and receiver.

-- Press the button `Send transaction`, then HashPack wallet will prompt you with the `Approve message` which is trx signature and then you transaction will be completed.
+- Press the button `Send`, then HashPack wallet will prompt you with the `Approval` which is actually transaction signature and that completed the token transfer.